IRMP-org/IRMP/README.md

 - Compatible with Arduino tone library.
 - Send can also also wait for trailing space.

+# Restrictions
+- Send IR frequency is fixed at 38 kHz.

 # Minimal version
 For applications only requiring NEC protocol, there is a receiver which has very **small codesize and does NOT require any timer**.
 See the MinimalReceiver and IRDispatcherDemo example how to use it.